Fitness Reality X-Class Olympic Power Cage

 Lastly, you can easily add their adjustable bench as an option and you have one of the most affordable upgrade options you can buy to do almost all the exercises you need at home.

-This Rep fitness rack is a great option that won’t break the budget.
+This Rep fitness rack is a great piece of equipment that won’t break the budget.
 You will need 2 people to assemble it, which should take around 30 minutes to install.
 They do have videos on their website to help you.
 The directions are really good so you probably won’t need it.

 Powerline is definitely one of the main manufactures in the industry and their PPR200x model is one of their popular models to add to your home gym.
 The PPR200x has plenty of walk-in room to do squats, calf raises, shoulder shrugs, bench and even military press exercise.
 There are two saber style safety bars that can easily be adjusted for various exercises where you need that spotter function.